-Of course not a real movie but a very cool ASCII-Art version of the Star Wars.
+Of course not a real movie but a very cool ASCII-Art version of Star Wars.

 Let’s test the ‘movie’.
 Connect to the special server using telnet:

-Due to the nature of this ‘movie’ we can transfer this stream using any kind of serial line, in our case it’s RS-485.
+Due to the nature of this ‘movie’, we can transfer this stream using any serial line.
+In our case, it’s RS-485.

-Connect two adapters to each other and connect USB to the same (or even different) computers.
-One terminal will be server and the other is the client.
+Connect two adapters and connect USB to the same (or even different) computers.
+One terminal will be the server, and the other is the client.

-For the client, we need some kind of terminal program which can work with a serial line.
+For the client, we need some terminal program that can work with a serial line.
 The most popular utility for the console mode is minicom.
 Install minicom if you don’t have it.

-Now on the server side run telnet again but this time redirect all output to the connected adapter:
+Now on the server-side, rerun telnet but this time redirect all output to the connected adapter:

 telnet towel.blinkenlights.nl > /dev/ttyUSBX

 On the client-side, run minicom for the adapter device:

 Enjoy the ASCII movie on speed 9600 via RS-485 line 🙂